norsys/rothenberg/README.md

 (export TARGET=bundle; wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh)
 ```

 `Rothenberg` use a docker image during the installation process.
-To be sure to use the last version of this image, prefix the above commands with `docker pull norsys/rothenberg`:
+To be sure to use the latest version of this image, prefix the above commands with `docker pull norsys/rothenberg`:

 ```
 docker pull norsys/rothenberg && wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh